dumbie/ZuseMe/Readme.md

 - AIMP

 ## Known issues
+- When a player is hidden in the system tray it may not show when clicking the album cover.
 - Some players do not support scrobbling when listening to the same track multiple times.

 ## Support and bug reporting